01 Sep 2016

 A full fee schedule, including the fee arrangements for practitioners whose principal place of practice is NSW, will be published on the Board’s website.

 The National Registration and Accreditation Scheme (the National Scheme) is funded by practitioners’ registration fees.
-The decision to keep the fee frozen ensures practitioners are not unduly burdened, but still provides sufficient income to allow the Board to meet its obligations in introducing Chinese medicine into the National Scheme and protecting the public.
+The decision to keep the fee frozen ensures practitioners are not unduly burdened, but still provides sufficient income to allow the Board to carry out its duties and protecting the public.

 The Board will also shortly publish the Health Profession Agreement (HPA).
 The HPA provides information about the Board’s financial operations, outlines the partnership between the Board and the Australian Health Practitioner Regulation Agency (AHPRA), and the services AHPRA will provide to the Board to regulate Chinese medicine.